encukou/pytmxlib/README.md

     <ImageTileset 'Desert'>

 You can also delete tilesets, using either names or indexes.
-However, note that to delete a tileset, the map may not cntain any of its tiles.
+However, note that to delete a tileset, the map may not contain any of its tiles.

     >>> del map.tilesets['Desert']
     Traceback (most recent call last):